David Lewis (Canadian politician): Early life

-The Bund and Jewish life in the Pale

 David Losz was born in the Russian Empire sometime after Svisloch's first snowfall in October 1909 to Moishe Losz and his wife Rose (née Lazarovitch).
 His official birth date of June 23 was the one he gave the immigration officer when he arrived in Canada.
-Lewis's political activism began in the shtetl he lived in from 1909 until 1921.
+Lewis's political activism began in the shtetl he lived in until 1921.
 Svisloch was located in the Pale of Settlement, the westernmost region of the Russian Empire, in what is now Belarus.
 After World War I, it became a Polish border town, occasionally occupied by the Soviet Union during the Polish-Soviet War of the early 1920s.
 Jewish people were in the majority, numbering 3,500 out of Svisloch's 4,500 residents.
 Unlike many of the other shtetls in the Pale, it had an industrial economy based on tanning.
 Its semi-urban industrial population was receptive to social democratic politics and the labour movement, as embodied by the Jewish Labour Bund.

 Moishe (or Moshe) Losz was Svisloch's Bund Chairman.
 The Bund was an outlawed socialist party that called for overthrowing the Tsar, equality for all, and national rights for the Jewish community; it functioned both as a political party and labour movement.
 Lewis spent his formative years immersed in its culture and philosophy.
 The Bund's membership, although mostly ethnically Jewish, was secular humanist in practice.